 High ratio mortgage – When you don’t have the 20% down payment required to get a conventional mortgage, a high ratio mortgage can advance you up to 95% of the home’s appraised value or purchase price.
-However, since you are borrowing more than the usual 80%, the government insists that the mortgage be insured against default, and that you pay the cost of the insurance.
+However, since you are borrowing more than the usual 80%, the government insists that the mortgage is insured against default and that you pay the cost of the insurance.
 That cost can be a few percent of the mortgage amount, and is added to the mortgage principal.

 Home Buyer Plan for First Time Home Buyers (HBP)

 The federal government’s Home Buyers’ Plan (HBP) is a program that allows you to withdraw money from your registered retirement savings plan (RRSPs) to buy or build a qualifying home.
 This money is not taxed as income as it would normally be, but you do have to pay it back.
-You have 15 years to repay the money, starting 2 years after the initial withdrawal.
+You have 15 years to repay the money, starting two years after the initial withdrawal.
 The maximum for such withdrawals is $25,000.